nlgreen/playlistify/README.md

 - External configuration
 - Lower left hand corner for queue
 - skip initial spotify button
-- verify that song is in playlist after adding
-- Migrate system to use a single "processed" playlist instead of sifting through all of them to determine the state
 - Song loading indicator on processed songs, like the liked songs has
-- Token refreshing
 - Add a new playlist